SDeRichter/LabJavaMapReduce/README.md

 job Map Output Key/value to the classes we wanted.
 We had some difficulty with the job not running due to an issue in our custom writable.

+We also had difficulties with the Mapper Test because we didn't know how to verify the parameters of our custom Writable, we first tried with the any method but then found a better solution using the ArgumentCaptor.
 ````
 -sh-4.2$ hdfs dfs -cat output_DistrictWOldestTree/part-r-00000
 5